IzzatHomsi/TENANTRA-New/docs/Tenantra_Master_Brain_v1.0.md

 All user input is validated on both the frontend and the backend to prevent common security vulnerabilities such as Cross-Site Scripting (XSS) and SQL Injection.

 ### 9.5 Security Gaps
-During the documentation review, several potential security vulnerabilities were noted:
-- **Broken Access Control in `/assets` endpoint:** This endpoint leaks data across tenants.
-- **Broken Access Control in `/compliance/export.*` endpoints:** These endpoints leak data across tenants.
-- **Hardcoded development encryption key:** A hardcoded development encryption key in `app/core/secrets.py` could be used in production if not overridden.
+The previously documented gaps from Sprint 1 have been closed:
+- ✅ **Broken Access Control in `/assets`** – now enforced via the shared `tenant_scope_dependency` and the assets query always filters by the resolved tenant.
+- ✅ **Broken Access Control in `/compliance/export.*`** – both CSV and PDF exports require the same dependency and scope rows by tenant_id.
+- ✅ **Hardcoded development encryption key** – `get_enc_key()` now raises on startup whenever `TENANTRA_ENC_KEY` is missing outside of pytest contexts, eliminating the fallback key.

+Keep running `ops/policy_check.py` + `make validate` before every release so regressions are caught early.

 ## 10. Future Enhancements
 - **Advanced Analytics:** Integrate with more sophisticated analytics tools for deeper insights into security and compliance posture.